adimyth/iplbot/README.md

 # IPL BOT

 A retreival based chat bot trained on IPL wikipedia pages.
+You can test out the app [here](http://134.209.148.44:5000/).

 ## Libraries Used